Skip to the main content

 Prosthetic and Orthotic Technician

 Prosthetic and orthotic technicians work with prosthetists and orthotists.
-Prostheses (artificial limbs) and orthoses (braces and supports) are used to replace amputated limbs, support weakened body parts, or correct body defects.
+Prostheses (artificial limbs) and orthoses (braces and supports) are used to replace amputated limbs, support weakened body parts, or correct body alignment defects.
 Prosthetic and orthotic technicians help to design, manufacture, and repair prostheses and orthoses.

 Also Known As

-Orthotic Technician, Prosthetic Technician
+Orthotic Technician, Prosthetic Technician, Registered Technician in Orthotics, Registered Technician in Prosthetics

 NOC Codes